At one time or another, many adults have had heartburn (an uncomfortable feeling in the chest) after eating a big meal or spicy foods.

-These symptoms may be worse if a baby lies down or is placed on in a car seat after a meal.
+Some of these symptoms may become worse if a baby lies down or is placed on in a car seat after a meal.

-Some children develop complications from GERD.
+Some children develop complications from GER.
 The constant reflux of stomach acid can lead to:

 - breathing problems (if the stomach contents enter the trachea, lungs, or nose)